About the Salvage Vehicle Examination Program

 A salvage vehicle that is recovered after a theft or rebuilt after the damage must be examined by the DMV before the DMV can issue a new title.

-If the proof of ownership for a salvage vehicle is a NYS Salvage Certificate (MV-907A), the NYS DMV will not issue a title certificate without a salvage vehicle examination.
+If the proof of ownership for a salvage vehicle is a NY State Salvage Certificate (MV-907A), the DMV will not issue a title certificate without a salvage vehicle examination.

 The DMV will not examine or issue a title certificate for a rebuilt vehicle that has an out-of-state title certificate or a Salvage Certificate (MV-907A) that is labeled